DFKI-Earth-And-Space-Applications/Flood_Mapping_Feature_Space_Importance/src/sen1floods11/README.md

 on the Sentinel-1 splits by calling the `create_s2_split_files` function or invoking `dataset.py` with a path to the folder containing the split files as an argument.

+## Converting to Datadings

+In order to use this data for the experiments in the neighbouring folders, you will have to create datadings-msgpack files first (or otherwise consistenly add no-datadings arguments to all data-using calls, but this is not recommended).
+For this run `convert_datadings_seperately.py` with the folder you downloaded your Sen1Floods11 files to and another folder depicting where the datadings files should be stored.
+The latter will then be your `data_folder` when running experiments.

-## For convenience: Here the data info from their repo
+# For convenience: Here the data info from their repo

 Except for the bit and resolution information (that was fetched from the [Sentinel-2 User Guide](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-2-msi/resolutions/radiometric))